jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 par for the course.

-Techniques
+### Techniques
-Think Cinema: Frame scenes and situations as if your game was a big-budget movie.
+**Think Cinema**: Frame scenes and situations as if your game was a big-budget movie.
 Always leap into conflict (whether it is an argument, an important decision or a swordfight) as soon as possible.
 Reflect the mood of a scene in the surroundings and the weather - storms signify trouble, rainstorms despair, sunshine joy and so forth.

-Get Personal: Tie everything into the Adventurers.
+**Get Personal**: Tie everything into the Adventurers.
 A villain should never just be a bad guy - he should be related to the Adventurers or have some other prior connection to them.
 Try to evoke emotion as much as possible and throw Hero Points around for dramatic speeches and cool ideas.

-Campaign Ideas
+### Campaign Ideas
-The Treasure Map: Treasure Island did it first but it is a classic for a reason.
+**The Treasure Map**: Treasure Island did it first but it is a classic for a reason.
 A band of pirates (say, Henry Morgan's buccaneers) bury a vast treasure.
 They draw a map describing its location, then divide the map up between them.
 The Adventurers have inherited or otherwise obtained a few parts of the map.
 You need the whole map to find the treasure (there is no X marking the